 17 And when we had come to Jerusalem, the brothers received us gladly.
 18 And the day following Paul went in with us to James, and all the elders were present.
 19 And when he had saluted them, he declared particularly what things God had wrought among the Gentiles by his ministry.
 20 And when they heard it, they glorified the Lord and said to him, "You see, brother, how many thousands of Jews there are who believe, and they are all zealous of the law.
 21 And they are informed concerning you, that you teach all the Jews who are among the Gentiles to forsake Moses, saying that they ought not to circumcise their children, neither to walk after the customs.
 22 What is it therefore?
 It is necessary for the multitude to come together, for they will hear that you have come.
 23 Therefore, do what we say to you.
 We have four men who have a vow on them.
 24 Take them, purify yourself with them, and pay their expenses for them so that they may shave their heads.
 And all may know that those things of which they were informed concerning you are nothing, but that you yourself also walk orderly and keep the law.
 25 As concerning the Gentiles who believe, we have written and concluded that they observe no such thing, except only that they keep themselves from things offered to idols, from blood, from things strangled, and from lewdness."
 26 Then Paul took the men, and the next day he purified himself with them and entered into the temple, declaring the accomplishment of the days of purification until an offering should be offered for each of them.

 27 And when the seven days were almost completed, the Jews who were from Asia, when they saw him in the temple, stirred up all the people and laid hands on him, 28 Crying out, "Men of Israel, help.
 This is the man who teaches all men everywhere against the people, the law, and this place.
 And further, he has also brought Greeks into the temple and has polluted this holy place"— 29 For they had seen Trophimus, an Ephesian, with him before in the city, whom they supposed that Paul had brought into the temple.
 30 And all the city was moved and the people ran together.
 And they took Paul and drew him out of the temple.
 And immediately the doors were shut.
-31 And as they went about to kill him, tidings came to the chief captain of the band that all Jerusalem was in an uproar, 32 Who immediately took soldiers and centurions and ran down to them.
+31 And as they were seeking to kill him, tidings came to the chief captain of the band that all Jerusalem was in an uproar, 32 Who immediately took soldiers and centurions and ran down to them.
 And when they saw the chief captain and the soldiers, they stopped beating Paul.
 33 Then the chief captain came near, took him, and commanded him to be bound with two chains.
 Then he inquired who he was and what he had done.
 34 And among the multitude some cried one thing, some another.
 And when he could not know the certainty because of the tumult, he commanded him to be carried into the castle.
 35 And when he came upon the stairs, it was so, that he was borne by the soldiers because of the violence of the people.
 36 For the multitude of the people followed, crying, "Away with him."

 37 And as Paul was to be led into the castle, he said to the chief captain, "May I speak to you?"
 He said, "Can you speak Greek?
 38 Are you not that Egyptian, who, before these days, made an uproar and led out into the wilderness four thousand men who were murderers?"
 39 But Paul said, "I am a Jew of Tarsus, a city of Cilicia, a citizen of no mean city, and I implore you to allow me to speak to the people."
 40 And when he had given him license, Paul stood on the stairs and beckoned with the hand to the people.
 And when entire silence was made, he addressed them, speaking in the Hebrew language.